documize/community/README.md

 ## Technology Stack

-- Go (v1.12.6)
+- Go (v1.12.9)
-- Ember JS (v3.10.0)
+- Ember JS (v3.12.0)

 ## Authentication Options

-Besides email/password login, you can also connect to LDAP/Active Directory or Red Hat Keycloak server.
+Besides email/password login, you can also authenticate via:

-Dual authentication of LDAP and email/password is also supported.
+* LDAP
+* Active Directory
+* Red Hat Keycloak
+* Central Authentication Service (CAS)

+When using LDAP/Active Directory, you can optionally also authenticate with email/password.

 ## The Legal Bit